 Those materials can be edited and published over time.

 If you find social media overwhelming or just aren’t that interested in handling every aspect of content creation and publication, hire an expert marketer or social media manager to make it easy for you.

-Most people just want an answer to their question right now, and plenty of them don’t want to be on a lawyer’s email list.
-There are exceptions, however.
+Most people just want answers right when they have them, and plenty of them don’t want to be on some lawyer’s boring email list.

 Lead magnets like “5 Steps to Applying for Medicaid and Getting Approved Right Away” shared via a PDF for an estate planning lawyer might perform well as gated content.

 Likewise, a video series on “3 Business Succession Planning Myths” delivered over a few days has the potential to serve a business attorney well.

 If you’re an attorney for issues that people like to research before committing to hiring an attorney, gated content might be an option to pursue.
 If your audience prefers to get immediate answers to their questions (for example, criminal law or personal injury law issues), you might be better off with an organic search content marketing plan.
 This approach with blog posts answers the reader’s questions immediately.

 Note: Don’t gate your case studies and past client results.
 Ever.